Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 1. Fast switch to messengers.
 “Let’s move to Telegram/WhatsApp for privacy.”
 (Goal: fewer traces, easier to disappear.)

 2. Shift-based replies.
-Messages arrive at the same hours daily; tone doesn’t change.
+Messages arrive at the same hours daily; tone barely changes.

 3. Perfect English, no details.
 Great grammar, but vague on work, family, or routine.